Playground at Lakebottom Park gets some much needed attention

 Lakebottom Park is looking a bit more kid friendly after a Parks and Recreation maintenance crew spent some time in the popular park on Thursday.

-At the north end of the park near 18th Street, deep holes were beneath all the swings, forcing any little one to require more that a list just to get seated in a swing.
-Over time, the surface beneath the swings was the victim of erosion or more active users kicking some material away from the set.
+At the north end of the park near 18th Street, deep holes were beneath all the swings, forcing any little one to require more than a lift just to get seated in a swing.
+Over time, the surface beneath the swings was the victim of erosion or more active users kicking material from the set.

-At one of the slides and play sets, one of four green steps was broken, leaving it turned at an angle if a child attempted to step on the surface.
-A grandmother, who takes her grandson to the park frequently to play on the equipment, said steps on the section had been broken just recently.
+At one of the slides and playsets, one of four green steps was broken, leaving it turned at an angle if a child attempted to step on the surface.
+A grandmother, who takes her grandson to the park frequently to play on the equipment, said steps on the section had been broken recently.

 Never miss a local story.

-By late Thursday, a work crew removed the broken step from the four-piece set that still has three good remaining.
-Crews brought in quite a bit of fill material to fill the deep holes beneath the swing sets and level the landing surface for all the swings.
-The material gave all the swings in the area a better look.
+By late Thursday, a work crew removed the broken step from the four-piece set that still has three good ones remaining.
+Crews hauled in quite a bit of fill material to cover the deep holes beneath swing sets and level the landing surfaces for all the swings.
+The material gave all the swings in the area a fresh look.

-Along with the playground for children, the park also include fields for football, soccer, baseball, softball, track, tennis courts, basketball courts and a popular walking trail around is perimeter.
+Along with the playground for children, the park also includes fields for football, soccer, baseball, softball, track, tennis courts, basketball courts and a popular walking trail around its perimeter.

-The city is approaching the 100-year anniversary of the park area and how much it has meant not only to the city but residents of other communities.
+The city is approaching celebrating the 100-year anniversary of the park area and how much it has meant not only to the city but residents in other communities.
 It can last another 100 years if work crews remain responsive when normal wear and tear start to show.

 If you have seen something that needs attention, give me a call.